Nicole Kidman on screen and stage

 Nicole Kidman is an Australian and American actress.
 She is known for her roles on stage and screen and won the Academy Award for Best Actress for her portrayal of Virginia Woolf in The Hours (2002).
 She was Oscar-nominated for playing a cabaret actress in Moulin Rouge!
-(2001), a grieving mother in Rabbit Hole (2010), a concerned mother in Lion (2016), Lucille Ball in Being the Ricardos (2021).
+(2001), a grieving mother in Rabbit Hole (2010), a concerned mother in Lion (2016), and Lucille Ball in Being the Ricardos (2021).

 She made her film debut in the Australian drama Bush Christmas in 1983.
-Four years later, she starred in the television miniseries Bangkok Hilton (1989) and had her breakthrough role was as a married woman trapped on a yacht with a murderer in the thriller Dead Calm (1989).
+Four years later, she starred in the television miniseries Bangkok Hilton (1989) and had her breakthrough role as a married woman trapped on a yacht with a murderer in the thriller Dead Calm (1989).
 She followed this with her Hollywood debut opposite Tom Cruise in Tony Scott's auto-racing film Days of Thunder (1990).

-She gained acclaim for her roles as a devious weather forecaster in Gus Van Sant's crime dramedy To Die For (1995). an unsatisfied wife in Stanley Kubrick's erotic thriller Eyes Wide Shut (1999), a woman hiding from mobsters in Lars von Trier's drama Dogville (2003), a preacher's daughter in Anthony Minghella's period war drama Cold Mountain (2003), and a widow confronted with a shocking discovery in Jonathan Glazer's psychological drama Birth (2004).
+She gained acclaim for her roles as a devious weather forecaster in Gus Van Sant's crime dramedy To Die For (1995), an unsatisfied wife in Stanley Kubrick's erotic thriller Eyes Wide Shut (1999), a woman hiding from mobsters in Lars von Trier's drama Dogville (2003), a preacher's daughter in Anthony Minghella's period war drama Cold Mountain (2003), and a widow confronted with a shocking discovery in Jonathan Glazer's psychological drama Birth (2004).
 She also starred in the romantic western Far and Away (1992), the superhero film Batman Forever (1995), the romantic comedy Practical Magic (1998), the gothic horror film The Others (2001), the sci-fi comedy film The Stepford Wives (2004), and the adventure drama Australia, and the musical Nine (2009).
 She then portrayed Grace Kelly in the biopic Grace of Monaco (2014) and an evil taxidermist in the comedy Paddington (2014).